apache/cordova-coho/docs/cadence-release-process.md

 ## Branching & Tagging cordova-docs

- 1. Cherry pick relevant commits from master to 3.6.x branch
- 2. Generate the docs for the release on the 3.6.x branch.
+ 1. Generate the en docs for the release (i.e., en/3.5.0)
- 3. Commit & tag on the 3.6.x branch.
+ 2. Commit this new version directory & tag on master.
- 4. Cherry pick commit into master.

 See [Generating a Version Release](https://git-wip-us.apache.org/repos/asf?p=cordova-docs.git;a=blob;f=README.md#l127) for more details.